 - Identify how long you foresee having difficulty paying your mortgage, and whether this is a temporary situation or long-term

 - Consider how much money you could realistically pay by a certain date, to begin an affordable pay plan

 Missing Your Third Mortgage Payment

-Once you’ve missed three consecutive payments, your options are starting to become more limited.
+Once you are 3 payments behind on the mortgage, your options are starting to become more limited.
 You may receive a Notice to Accelerate letter.
 This letter states you must pay the past amount plus any accumulated late fees by a specified date, or the foreclosure process will begin.

 The lender will typically hire an attorney to send you a demand letter if you don’t pay the amount requested in the Notice to Accelerate letter.
 The demand letter is your official notice that the foreclosure process will begin if you don’t pay.
 At this point, you typically will be responsible for the missed payments and late fees along with attorney fees.
 These attorney fees can amount to $1500 or more.